 1. Relax.
 Do first things first–MY FIRST THINGS!
 IF there is time, energy, and clarity of mind left over, THEN I will allow someone else’s FIRST THINGS into my day.
 If not, I will take time for ME–quiet time, time for a walk, time for a jog, time for the gym, time to bake, time to scrapbook, time for romance, or even time for a nap.
 Those are the things that fill me up again and give me MORE to give out tomorrow.
 They MUST come before crisis situations, shiny objects, melt-downs, and, definitely, BUSYNESS! 🙂

 2. No more allowing the constant crisis situations to rule my schedule. (!!!!)
 Do you know that NOTHING absolutely HAD TO HAVE ME while I I was in Italy?
 NOTHING.
-I have got to remember what Harold says all of the time, “Someone else’s crisis does not mean that it is MY emergency.”
+I have got to remember, “Someone else’s crisis does not mean that it is MY emergency.”
 If I want to be able to really get things done, I am going to have to keep my eyes on the mark and not get distracted so easily!

 3. People DO NOT have to have ME.
 (Sobering huh?)
 Sometimes the very best thing for them is running into that wall.
 They NEED to come to that place that I have come sooo often–where only God will do.
 That is my greatest secret to success.
 THAT is what I really want to teach others with my websites, my blogs, my books, my teachings, and even my social networks.
 He IS the best teacher, the best mentor, the best comforter, the best shepherd.
 There will be times that He will use me.
 However, I can rest, relax, and pull away without fear that life on the planet will unravel without me.
 HELLO!